lidofinance/lido-earn/docs/specification.md

   * Updates the address in the `recipients` array but preserves the original `basisPoints`.
   * Enables operational key rotation (e.g., wallet compromise) without redeploying the contract.
+  * Emits `RecipientReplaced(index, oldAccount, newAccount)` when the change is applied.

 #### `getRecipientsCount` / `getRecipient` / `getAllRecipients`